-Make sure that the pump is always started up with the suction-side shut-off valve fully open and the dischargeside shut-off valve slightly open.
+Make sure that the pump is always started up with the suction-side shut-off valve fully open and the discharge-side shut-off valve slightly open.
 However, the pump can also be started up against a closed swing check valve.
 The discharge-side shut-off valve shall be adjusted to comply with the duty point immediately following the runup process.
-Pump operation with the shut-off valves in the suction and/or discharge pipes closed is not permitted.